GeekyGhost/ComfyUI-Geeky-Kokoro-TTS/README.md

 # 🔊 Geeky Kokoro TTS and Voice Mod for ComfyUI

+pip install kokoro==0.8.4 does not have the pickle issue

 A powerful and feature-rich custom node collection for ComfyUI that integrates the Kokoro TTS (Text-to-Speech) system with advanced voice modification capabilities.
 This package allows you to generate natural-sounding speech and apply various voice effects within ComfyUI workflows.

 <img width="460" alt="Screenshot 2025-03-05 151117" src="https://github.com/user-attachments/assets/0033cc71-40f1-44c3-b668-94f87d7eab9a" />